KafkaOtto/flasker_url_shortener/README.md

 First, we need to make the docker engine running.

-Then goes to the directory of DB: `$cd flasker_url_shortener/db`
+Then go to the directory of DB: `$cd flasker_url_shortener/db`

 Then execute `docker-compose up` to initialize and start the DB.

 This should start the database.
-The DB is running at port 3306, make sure it is not occupied.
+The DB is now running at port 3306, make sure the port is not occupied.

-Then, please goes to the app directory. `$cd ../app`
+Then, please go to the app directory. `$cd ../app`

 And install the dependencies of the project. `$pip install -r requirements.txt`